mxkxf/ashlar.js/README.md

 # ashlar.js

-A jQuery plugin for generating horizontal and vertical baseline grids.
+A flexible jQuery plugin for generating horizontal and vertical baseline grids.
+Super-duper lightweight at 0.7kb.

 ## Usage